Economic Impact Analysis Tool

 - Lewin Group, with the assistance of the University of Washington Rural Health Research Center, developed the Economic Impact Analysis model and supporting formulas.
 Data for the tool was gathered from available expenditure information, and from online, telephone, and in-person interviews.

-- The Rural Assistance Center, a project funded by the Office of Rural Health Policy, developed the online tool in collaboration with the Lewin Group.
+- The Rural Assistance Center, a project funded by the Federal Office of Rural Health Policy, developed the online tool in collaboration with the Lewin Group.